jrblevin/ctgames-qe/README.md

 | Table 5 | `mcnp/table_5.sh --partial` | Quality Ladder Monte Carlo (Partial Replication) | `mcnp/results/table_5.tex` |
 | Table 5 | `mcnp/table_5.sh --full`    | Quality Ladder Monte Carlo (Full Replication)    | `mcnp/results/table_5.tex` |

-**Notes:**

-- Runtimes given are for replicating the complete tables, taking advantage of parallelism on the hardware shown.
-Actual runtime may vary significantly by Fortran compiler used, hardware capabilities, and the level of multiprocessing used.

-- The HPC cluster nodes we used have 48 Intel Xeon Platinum 8260 2.40GHz CPU cores and 192 GB memory.

-- Table 5 is the most computationally intensive to replicate.
-We executed Monte Carlo trials in parallel across processors on an HPC cluster node.
-  See the full replication instructions above for details and recommendations.

-- Original log files and results obtained by the author are provided in the respective `mc1p/original_logs/` and `mcnp/original_logs/` directories.

 ## References

 - Byrd, R. H., P. Lu, and J. Nocedal (1995).